HendrikHenselmann/GeneticAlgorithm/README.md

 # GeneticAlgorithm
 An implementation of a small framework regarding genetic algorithms.

-For educational purposes only.
+For educational purposes only !!